Secure CheckoutPersonal information is secured with SSL technology.

-Lars Frolund is development manager for knowledge collaboration and a PhD fellow at Aarhus University, Denmark.
-In 2005 he established one of the first units for university/industry collaboration in Denmark.
+Dr. Lars Frølund is a visiting fellow and research director at MIT.
+In 2005, he established one of the first units for university-industry collaboration in Denmark.
 He has since worked intensively to develop strategic collaborations between research and private companies.

 Dr. Max Riedel is senior consultant at Siemens Corporate Technology University Relations.
 His daily tasks include consulting Siemens businesses in all aspects of university cooperation, ranging from developing a partnering strategy over finding suitable research partners to fostering long-term strategic cooperation.
 He is also key account manager for two of Siemens’ Strategic Partner Universities.

 "A true treasure trove for those interested in initiating and managing university-industry collaboration, written by knowledgeable practitioners from some of the best known corporations with long-established collaboration." --Markus Perkmann, Imperial College London

 'A unique insight into the world of large corporates around the globe and their strategic approach towards developing, nurturing, and managing relationships with universities.
 With industry having been hesitant to disclose information of this level, this book is a first to cover the industry side of the coin.
 The editors successfully summarize these eight cases into five key success factors for industry to develop a more strategic and successful approach towards industry-university relations" --Arno Meerman, University Industry Innovation Network (UIIN)